CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   This service is the api gateway of the system, it routes the traffic to the specific service based on its uri and also provides load balancing and flow control.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-gateway-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-gateway-service)

   the route setting is in [here](https://github.com/FudanSELab/train-ticket/blob/master/ts-gateway-service/src/main/resources/application.yml)